 I purchased a SIM card online* and picked it up when I arrived at the airport.
 It gave me unlimited internet access, which is what I needed.
 There were many shops selling sim cards at the airport, but I appreciated not wasting any time comparing the offers after a long flight.

 Sunglasses, a hat and sunscreen are a must when visiting Thailand.
 Of course, you can buy these items in Bangkok.
-But I always prefer my trusted item from home than I know provide strong UV protection.
+But I always prefer my trusted item from home that I know provide strong UV protection.

 Refillable water bottle

 Water isn’t safe to drink from the tap in Thailand.
 But as someone who tries to reduce the amount of plastic packaging I buy, I couldn’t imagine purchasing plastic water bottles every day.
-I brought my refillable water bottles and purchased a 6L container from seven-eleven to top them up every day (I couldn’t find bigger).
+I brought my refillable water bottles and purchased a 6L container from seven-eleven to top them up every day (I couldn’t find bigger ones).
 It’s not about saving money, but about generating less waste in a country where plastic is a big issue.

 Too many plastic bags are single-use and end up polluting our planet.
 In every city in the world, it’s a good habit to carry reusable bags.
 With all the markets to visit in Bangkok, I always had an additional collapsible bag like this one* with me.